DeviesDevelopment/blog/content/posts/2023-04-28_modern-software-engineering.md

 A related concept is self deception.
 It is really easy to invent a reality that suits the argument you are trying to make, regardless if it's true or not.
-Sometimes you really want to belive certain things about your software systems.
+Sometimes you really want to believe certain things about your software systems.
 The Hypothesis-test cycle is a effective way to guard against self deception as well.